stashgg/stash-unreal/README.md

 # Stash SDK for Unreal Engine 4 (Legacy Version)

-> **Unreal Engine 5 Recommended:**
+> **For Unreal Engine 5:**
-> This is a legacy sample for Unreal Engine 4.27+.
+> This is a sample for Unreal Engine 4.27+.
 For new projects, we recommend using Unreal Engine 5 with our actively maintained SDK.
 See the [main branch](https://github.com/stashgg/stash-unreal) for UE5 support.

 Seamlessly integrate the Stash Pay native in-app purchase dialog with Unreal Engine 4 using the MobileNativeCode plugin and the Stash Pay Native SDK.